On break, continue, and return

 raise NotFound

-which contains an early return
+which contains an early return.
+In other words, functional

 languages don’t need such constructs.
 (That being said, I’d love to